pkonetskiy/Upgrade_1_SuiteCRM_7.11.10/README.md

 You can install this upgrade to use “Admin->Upgrade Wizard”.
 I recommend to make:
-“Admin->Repair->Rebuild JS Compressed Files” , “Admin->Repair->Rebuild JS Grouping Files” , “Admin->Repair->Rebuild Minified JS Files” after the upgrade
+“Admin->Repair->Rebuild JS Compressed Files” , “Admin->Repair->Rebuild JS Grouping Files” , “Admin->Repair->Rebuild Minified JS Files” after the upgrade.

 If you want to use this change in another version (from SugarCRM 6.x.x CE) you can make it manually.
 You should find comment in every file (start comment – ‘/* BizForce */’, end comment ‘/* */).
 Files themes/SuiteP/include/EditView/EditView.tpl and themes/SuiteP/include/DetailView/DetailView.tpl don’t have all comments because there are a lot of changes.